sshanks49/BeanMover/README.md

 # Goal

-> The Purpose of this project is to create an arm that is controlable and can automatically pick up objects.
+> The Purpose of this project is to create an arm that is controlable and can pick up small objects.

 # Planning